-Although Sharesies introduced the limit order feature on 20 November 2019, it is still at a disadvantage to ASB Securities and Direct Broking.
+Although Sharesies introduced the limit order feature on 20 November 2019, it is still at a disadvantage to ASB Securities and Jarden Direct.
 Without live market prices and depth, you have less data to inform you what price to set your limit order at.

 Sharesies does not offer the following:

 - Trigger orders – an instruction to place an order to buy or sell a share if it reaches a certain price

 - Margin lending – the ability to borrow money to trade shares in order to leverage your investment (similar to a mortgage)